 The SAT sample questions cover Math, Reading, Writing and Language, and Essay sections.
-If you just want to get used to the kinds of questions that are asked on the SAT without being stressed about taking an entire practice exam, this is perfect for you.
+If you just want to get used to the kinds of questions that are asked on the SAT without stressing about taking an entire practice exam, this is perfect for you.

 Ready to try this?
 Find SAT sample questions here.

 This helpful app, created by CollegeBoard, gives you one SAT question a day to work through and answer, along with hints and in-depth answer explanations to help you improve.
-It also gives you instant scoring and answer explanations on an SAT practice test by scanning your completed answer sheet with your phone.
+It also gives you instant scoring and answer explanations by scanning your completed answer sheet with your phone.

-The Daily Practice app is not free, but it is far cheaper than most SAT prep books.
-It is a great resource to have when you have a few spare minutes and want to get some light SAT prep done.
+The Daily Practice app is free and is a great resource to have when you have a few spare minutes and want to get some light SAT prep done.